sejal2928/google-form-/README.md

 Create the Database
  code :
 python app.py

 This will create users.db SQLite database.

 Run the Flask Application
 Code :
 flask run
-Access the Application

-Open your web browser and go to http://localhost:5000/.

 Directory Structure
 Code ;